US stocks slip in mixed trading as rate pressure ratchets up - WTMJ

-NEW YORK (AP) — U.S. stock indexes are edging lower in Tuesday morning trading as another swell higher for Treasury yields adds pressure on big technology stocks.
+NEW YORK (AP) — U.S. stock indexes are edging lower in afternoon trading on Tuesday as another swell higher for Treasury yields adds pressure on big technology stocks.

-The S&P 500 was down 0.2%, a day after slipping from its record high, even though the majority of stocks in the index were rising.
-The Dow Jones Industrial Average slipped 51 points from its all-time high set a day before, or 0.2%, to 33,120, as of 10:45 a.m.
+The S&P 500 was down 0.5%, a day after slipping from its record high, with nearly 60% of stocks in the index falling.
+The Dow Jones Industrial Average slipped 128 points from its all-time high set a day before, or 0.4%, to 33,043, as of 1:15 p.m.
 Eastern time.
-The Nasdaq composite was lagging with a 0.4% drop because of its heavier concentration of tech stocks.
+The Nasdaq composite fell 0.4%.

 President Joe Biden is set to unveil details Wednesday about plans to spend what could be more than $3 trillion on infrastructure and other measures to help the economy and environment.
 Yields perked higher Tuesday after a report showed that consumers are feeling even more confident than economists expected, a big deal for an economy that’s primarily made up of consumer spending.